 Refs and Penalties – Unexpected instances which set you back in reaching your goals

 Instead, you design smart plays and work together to get there.
 You work to get your money past all of the expenses you need to dodge.
-There may be setbacks and you may have to move back before you can get forward.
+There may be setbacks, and you may have to move back before you can get forward.
 However, with hard work, you will get there.
 You will get onto the scoreboard – and end up claiming victory!

-4 – Find extra money
+4. Find extra money

-Before you jump in to try to pay off debts, you really need to have savings.
+Before you jump in to try to pay off your debts, you need to have savings.
 The reason is that if an emergency comes up, you need to pay for it – in cash.
 You do not want to run to your credit card to cover the expense.
-It is really best to have at least $1,000 in the bank before you get started.
+It is best to have at least $1,000 in the bank before you get started.

-While I look back and think it might have been once every couple of weeks, I asked my husband recently and he said that we were lucky to eat out once a month!
-It was so difficult, but now that we’ve cut down out all of our debts, we have income freed up so we can have dinner out more frequently (if we so desire).
+While I look back and think it might have been once every couple of weeks, I asked my husband recently, and he said that we were lucky to eat out once a month!
+It was painful, but now that we’ve cut down out all of our debts, we have income freed up so we can have dinner out more frequently (if we so desire).

 For even more inspiration and ideas, you may have to find some radical ways you can get cash to help you get out of debt.
 Do whatever it takes (legally and within reason, of course), to help you get out of debt.

-That is the truth and I’m not trying to lie to you.
+That is the truth, and I’m not trying to lie to you.
 I am realistic and know that if you are making barely enough to cover your expenses, you won’t have any extra money for your debt.
 I get that.

-You can’t save enough money on your budget to totally eliminate your debt.
+You can’t save enough money on your budget to eliminate your debt.
 Well, I guess you could, but that is going to take a very, very, VERY long time.
 So, what do you do when you’ve saved all you can and still can’t pay off your debts?
 Well, you just have to get creative.

 For us, this meant selling items we no longer needed.
-We did a huge clean out and got rid of furniture and other things we were keeping “just in case.”
+We did a large cleanout and got rid of furniture and other things we were holding onto, just in case we needed them.
 By doing this, we were able to come up with several thousand dollars — 100% of which went immediately towards our debt.

 It may not be a blog, but perhaps babysitting, or cleaning houses, raking leaves, shoveling snow — there are all sorts of ways that you can make money.

-It is not the income that is really holding most people back, it is the understanding and knowing even where to start.
+It is not the income that is holding most people back, it is the understanding and knowing even where to start.
 You might have to scale back on various spending aspects of your life, but when you get to scream from the rooftops — WE’RE DEBT FREE!!!! — it will be worth it all.
 I promise you!!!